Aflac Incorporated (AFL) and the Battle of Fundamentals vs. Technicals

 AFL’s Market Performance

-AFL stocks went up by 4.76% for the week, with a monthly drop of -0.64% and a quarterly performance of 9.29%, while its annual performance rate touched 7.80%.
-The volatility ratio for the week stands at 3.12% while the volatility levels for the past 30 days are set at 2.55% for Aflac Incorporated.
-The simple moving average for the period of the last 20 days is 3.14% for AFL stocks with a simple moving average of 0.12% for the last 200 days.
+AFL stocks went up by 3.03% for the week, with a monthly jump of 9.53% and a quarterly performance of 9.82%, while its annual performance rate touched 8.44%.
+The volatility ratio for the week stands at 2.12% while the volatility levels for the past 30 days are set at 2.47% for Aflac Incorporated.
+The simple moving average for the period of the last 20 days is 4.96% for AFL stocks with a simple moving average of 3.13% for the last 200 days.

 Analysts’ Opinion of AFL